Azure-Samples/azure-sql-db-vector-search/README.md

 If you are using .NET EF Core, you can use the [Entity-Framework-Core](./Entity-Framework-Core) sample to see how to use the new vector functions in your application.

+### Semantic Kernel

+[Semantic Kernel](https://github.com/microsoft/semantic-kernel) is an SDK that simplifies the creation of enterprise AI-enabled applications.
+Details on support for SQL Server and Azure SQL as vectors stores are available in the [SemanticKernel](./SemanticKernel) folder.

 ## Resources

 - [Create and deploy an Azure OpenAI Service resource](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource?pivots=web-portal)